Howsham, North Yorkshire

-Howsham is a village and civil parish in the Ryedale district of North Yorkshire, England.
-It is home to a small parish church and Howsham Hall.
+Howsham is a village and civil parish in North Yorkshire, England.

+The name Howsham derives from the plural form of either the Old English hūs or the Old Norse hús, meaning 'house'.

+The village is home to St John's Church, Howsham and Howsham Hall.
 Howsham appeared as Husun in the Domesday Book.

-The village is part of the historic East Riding of Yorkshire.
+Historically the village was part of the East Riding of Yorkshire until 1974.
+From 1974 to 2023 the village was in the Ryedale district.
+It is now administered by North Yorkshire Council.

 Howsham was served by Howsham railway station on the York to Scarborough Line between 1845 and 1849.
+George Hudson (1800–1871), an English railway financier and politician was born in Howsham.